Titor8115/mandown/README.md

 ## Install

 Current version is incomplete.
-However, it should work on Linux and OS X.
+However, it should work on simpler Markdown documents.

-The Ncurses UI is still being developed.
+The Ncurses UI is still being developed for different HTML tags.

 ```bash
 $ git clone https://github.com/Titor8115/mandown.git